artpolikarpov/fotorama/src/partials/documents/use/dimensions/index.html.md

 Fotorama’s dimensions are the dimensions of the first image.
 Other pictures are scaled proportionally to fit.
-To reserve the space on the page before the first image is loaded, use `data-width` and `data-height` attributes:
+To reserve the space on the page before the first image is loaded, use `data-width` and `data-height`:

 	<div class="fotorama"
 	     data-width="800"